Kennedy777/TapRoom/README.md

 * Form for adding a newly tapped keg
 * Option to edit a keg's properties
 * "Sell pint" button--simple mechanism to decrease number of pints remaining when one is sold
-* Kegs with less than 10 pints left are highlighted.

 _All users_
 * Can see many pints left in a keg (124 pints when full).